yy1201/ISOM356-Book-Constrictor/README.md

 5. Tokenization: Codes to break down a novel into words and special characters and further to count the appearance frequency
 6. Qualitative Analysis: Written report for analyzing the data and how I created the table.
 (This part was also included in the final work)
 7. Final Work in ipynb format
-8. Final Work in html format (need  IE browser)
+8. Final Work in html format (need download and IE browser)